jadenucf/mysql_setup/README.md

 **IMPORTANT: If you want to import JSON to your database, make sure that your JSON file is formatted exactly like the JSON file in this repo's data folder.**

-Right click on your database (lab10) and press Table Data Import Wizard
+Right click on your database and press Table Data Import Wizard

-Enter your file path and make sure it is searching for JSON instead of CSV Before you click create new table make sure the table is named posts.
+Enter your file path and make sure it is searching for JSON instead of CSV Before you click create new table make sure the table is named whatever is in the config/db-config.js file.
 Now click next until the pop up is gone.

 ## Steps to start your live server
-Look inside the index.js file and replace your TABLE_NAME variable with your respective table name.

 Run these commands in your terminal:
 1. npm install i